otreva/personal-assistant/readme.md

-# Graphiti Personal & Enterprise Assistant
+# Personal Assistant (Graphiti-powered)

-Graphiti is a local-first knowledge graph that continuously ingests Gmail, Google Drive, Google Calendar, Slack, and MCP/Cursor activity so your assistant can answer time-aware questions.
+Personal Assistant is a Graphiti-powered, local-first knowledge graph that continuously ingests Gmail, Google Drive, Google Calendar, Slack, and MCP/Cursor activity so your assistant can answer time-aware questions.
 This repository contains the product requirements, task plan, and a full Python reference implementation with pollers, persistence helpers, health checks, and an acceptance harness.

 The guide below walks a new operator through the entire setup — from installing prerequisites and creating API credentials to running the pollers, verifying health, and backing up state.